theleagueof/league-mono/readme.markdown

 Personal note: Support for variable fonts is still being implemented across different apps/browsers.
 In my brief experience here, you don’t need to install the variable font AND individual styles.
 It’s one or the other.
 If you’re using variable fonts on the web I find `text-rendering: geometricPrecision;` to help with readability.

-It is still being refined as of the latest big update: May 31, 2018.
+It is still being refined as of the latest big update: June 01, 2018.